-Food and Nutritional Sciences is a competitive double major program, combining the core degree requirements of the Food Science and Nutritional Sciences programs.
-You’ll gain a strong foundation in human nutrition, preparing you for any number of careers in the food and nutrition sectors.
+Food and Nutritional Sciences is a competitive double major, combining the core degree requirements of the Food Science and Nutritional Sciences programs.
+You’ll discover the chemistry and microbiology of food, its nutritional and sensory properties, and the function of nutrients in health and disease, and graduate ready for a career in the food and nutrition industries or graduate-level study in health sciences.

 Why this program?